Dynamic-Capital/Dynamic-Capital/docs/env.md

 # Environment Variables

-This document lists environment variables used across the bot, mini app, and maintenance scripts.
+This document lists environment variables used across the botmini app, and maintenance scripts.
 Each entry notes its purpose, whether it's required, an example value, and where it's referenced in the repository.